 What other audio recorder options would be a good choice for travelling and recording sound effects?

-- Zoom F8 ($999).
+- Zoom F8n ($949.99).
 Zoom’s 8-channel recorder.
-Same construction and compact size as the F4, but with a better screen.
+A larger form factor than the F6 but with better ergonomics.
+You won’t often need 8 channels while travelling and recording, but the diminutive size won’t work against you, either.
 Also supports linked smartphone monitoring and recording for an intriguing stealth option.

 Why Choosing The Right Gear is Important